next-multilingual/next-multilingual/README.md

 For more details on the `next-multilingual/config` API, check its [README](./src/config/README.md) file.

+### Configure our Babel plugin

+#### 〰️ `next-multilingual/messages/babel-plugin`

-We also need to add a custom [Babel](https://babeljs.io/) plugin to use the `useMessages()` hook.
-The [recommended way](https://nextjs.org/docs/advanced-features/customizing-babel-config) to do that is to include a `.babelrc` at the base of your application:
+To display localized messages with the `useMessages()` hook, we need to configure our custom [Babel](https://babeljs.io/) plugin that will automatically inject strings into pages and components.
+The [recommended way](https://nextjs.org/docs/advanced-features/customizing-babel-config) to do this is to include a `.babelrc` at the base of your application:

 ```json
 {